canvasxyz/canvas/README.md

 The project is structured as a monorepo.

-- lib/ is the frontend module and React library
-- lib/index.js is the entry point for importing the frontend module
+- examples/ includes starter specs
-- server/ includes modules used on the server
+- server/ includes modules used to create an instance of Canvas
 - canvas.js is the entry point for running the server

 ## Persistent installation